Droid Razr M

 The Droid Razr M (Motorola XT905/XT906/XT907) is an Android-based, 4G LTE-capable smartphone designed by Motorola as a smaller successor to the Droid Razr.
 It was advertised as "The full screen phone" with thin edges, though it lacked a robust resolution.
-It came with a light skin of Android (operating system) for Verizon Wireless (XT907), SoftBank Mobile (XT902), and Telstra as well as an unbranded retail version for the Australian market (both XT905).
+It came with a light skin of Android (operating system) for Verizon Wireless (XT907), SoftBank Mobile (201M), and Telstra as well as an unbranded retail version for the Australian market (both XT905).
 The Electrify M (XT901) for U.S. Cellular is a CDMA handheld with a different housing, but otherwise same specification as the Razr M.

 History

 The lower-end Droid Razr M was announced alongside the Droid Razr HD and Razr Maxx HD on 5 September 2012.
 The Razr HD and M models ship with Android 4.0 (Ice Cream Sandwich).
+On October 26, 2012, SoftBank Group released the "201M" model in Japan featuring a "SoftBank 4G" compatibility.

 The Android 4.1 (Jelly Bean) upgrade for the Razr M started rolling out on Nov 9, 2012 and the upgrade to Android 4.4 (KitKat) on May 12, 2014.